pingcap/docs-cn/tidb-cloud/tidb-cloud-poc.md

     - On the PingCAP website, go to the [Apply for PoC](https://pingcap.com/apply-for-poc/) page to fill in the application form.
     - In the [TiDB Cloud console](https://tidbcloud.com/), click <MDSvgIcon name="icon-top-contact-us" /> **Contact Us** in the upper-right corner, and select **Apply for PoC** to fill in the application form.

-    Once you submit the form, the TiDB Cloud support team will review your application, contact you, and transfer credits to your account once the application is approved.
+    Once you submit the form, the TiDB Cloud Support team will review your application, contact you, and transfer credits to your account once the application is approved.
 You can also contact a PingCAP support engineer to assist with your PoC procedures to ensure the PoC runs as smoothly as possible.

 2. Refer to [Quick Start](/tidb-cloud/tidb-cloud-quickstart.md) to create a [Dedicated Tier](/tidb-cloud/select-cluster-tier.md#dedicated-tier) cluster for the PoC.